-The MamM Cu2+-bound structure also involves one Cu2+ ion bound centrally by H285 from each monomer and an additional two water molecules.
-Homologous to H285 of MamM is residue H283 in MamB, involved in the chelation of Zn^{2+} .
-In MamB, one Zn2+ ion is coordinated in each monomer by residues H283, D247 (homologous to D249 in MamM) and H245 (found in the same location as W247 in MamM) (Figure 2E) (25).
-While the MamM Cu2+-bound structure involves only H285 - but from both monomers, together binding a single copper ion - the Cd^{2+} -bound structure exhibits binding more similar to that of MamB.
-In the Cd2+-bound structure, no cadmium ions are bound to the PSs, and residues of MamB which are homologous to the MamM PSs would not afford effective metal cation binding.
-Additionally, both metal-bound structures exhibit no conformational changes compared to their apo forms.
-However, unlike the MamB

-Zn2+-bound structure, Cd2+-bound MamM includes two Cd2+ ions per monomer (one bound by H285 and the other by D249).
-Nonetheless, since these Cd2+ ions possess only half occupancy in the electron density map, on average just one ion is bound in each monomer, as is the case with MamB.
+The MamM Cu2+-bound structure also involves one Cu2+ ion bound centrally by His-285 from each monomer and an additional two water molecules.
+Homologous to His-285 of MamM is residue His-283 in MamB, involved in the chelation of Zn^{2+} .
+In MamB, one Zn^{2+} ion is coordinated in each monomer by residues His-283, Asp-247 (homologous to Asp-249 in MamM), and His-245 (found in the same location as Trp-247 in MamM) (Fig. 2E) (25).
+Whereas the MamM Cu^{2+} -bound structure involves only His-285 (but from both monomers, together binding a single copper ion), the Cd^{2+} -bound structure exhibits binding more similar to that of MamB.
+In the Cd^{2+} bound structure, no cadmium ions are bound to the PSs, and residues of MamB that are homologous to the MamM PSs would not afford effective metal cation binding.
+Additionally, both metal-bound structures exhibit no conformational changes compared with their apo forms.
+However, unlike the MamB Zn2+-bound structure, Cd2+-bound MamM includes two Cd2+ ions per monomer (one bound by His-285 and the other by Asp-249).
+Nonetheless, because these Cd^{2+} ions possess only half-occupancy in the electron density map, on average just one ion is bound in each monomer, as is the case with MamB.
 When considering all CDF metal-bound structures, a central site exists only in MamM and MamB, and mutations of these CS residues in both proteins were shown to lead to lower functionality both in vivo and in vitro (5, 25).
-Noticeably, copper binding in a unique coordination in the CS facilitates subsequent binding to the PS (as was shown for $Zn^{2+}(21)$), or vice versa.
+Noticeably, copper binding in a unique coordination in the CS facilitates subsequent binding to the PS (as was shown for Zn^{2+} (21)), or vice versa.
 Overall, the analysis of all known structures suggests that the CS and PSs bind different metals distinctively in MamM, strengthening the previous observation that only when metals are bound to the PSs can the conformational changes effectively occur.